Where to Stay in Tuscany

 This Gothic marvel is stunning both in and out, with over 200 years’ worth of Biblical art laid in its floor’s 56 panels!
 If you can’t get enough of the distinct flavors of Sienese art, go to the Museo Civico via the Cortile del Podesta and check out some of the best secular works of art of the 1300s.

-One of the best views is via the awesome Hotel Athena, which is also a mere walking distance from some of the province’s tourist attractions.
+One of the best views is via the awesome Hotel Athena, which is also mere walking distance from some of the province’s tourist attractions.
 Located in Via P. Mascagni, Hotel Athena is furnished with local handicrafts.
 Its terrace allows for a perfect view of the Tuscan hills, and its restaurant gives you a taste of fresh Sienese cuisine!

 You can get to Siena from Florence via a 90-minute train ride, or via a rapidé SITA bus.
 If you’re taking a car, the travel time is around two hours but you’ll have to park outside the city walls.